 The EES is to describe the project in sufficient detail both to allow an understanding of all components, processes and development stages, and to enable assessment of their likely potential environmental effects.
-The project description is required cover the following (amongst other aspects as relevant).
+The project description should cover the following.

-- Contextual information on the project, including its objectives and rationale, its relationship to statutory policies, plans and strategies, including the basis for selecting the proposed project location and implications of the project not proceeding. - Land use activities (including beneficial and sensitive uses) in the project area and vicinity, supported by plans and maps drawn at an appropriate scale that show: - the location of relevant sensitive receptors; - the extent of Crown and private lands, existing land uses and waterways; - o the general layout of the proposed project and associated facilities and infrastructure; - o proposed access points. - Description of works to be conducted in each project phase. - Information on the project's operational life and decommissioning and rehabilitation arrangements. - Other necessary works directly associated with the project, such as road upgrades and/or connections, and infrastructure and services relocation. - Details of all the project components, including: - location, footprint, layout and access arrangements during site establishment, construction, operation and rehabilitation (including for any offsite infrastructure); - stockpiling and laydown areas to be used; - design, methods, staging and scheduling of the proposed construction works, including direction and timing of construction along the alignment and its operational life, and expected timing of rehabilitation of construction areas; - o function, operation and design principles and capacity of main components of works; - water requirements and proposed sources for construction and operational use;
+- Contextual information on the project, including its objectives and rationale, its relationship to statutory policies, plans and strategies, including the basis for selecting the proposed project location and implications of the project not proceeding. - Land use activities (including beneficial and sensitive uses) in the project area and vicinity, supported by plans and maps drawn at an appropriate scale that show: - the location of relevant sensitive receptors; - the extent of Crown and private lands, existing land uses and waterways; - the general layout of the proposed project and associated facilities and infrastructure; proposed access points. - Information on the project's operational life and decommissioning and rehabilitation arrangements where relevant. - Other necessary works directly associated with the project, such as road upgrades and/or connections, and infrastructure and services relocation. - Details of all the project components, including: - location, footprint, layout and access arrangements during site establishment, construction, operation and rehabilitation; - design, methods, staging and scheduling of the proposed construction works, including timing of construction of project components, and expected timing of rehabilitation of construction areas; - o function, operation and design principles and capacity of main components of works; - o water requirements and proposed sources for construction and operational use; - necessary works directly associated with the project, such as an infrastructure and services provision, upgrade and/or relocation, including potential construction/upgrade of access roads; - proposed construction techniques and extent of areas to be disturbed during project establishment and construction, including total area expected to be cleared, requirements for traffic and floodwater management, dust and noise management, as well as for sensitive environmental locations;

-- necessary works directly associated with the project, such as an infrastructure and services provision, upgrade and/or relocation, including potential construction/upgrade of access roads; - proposed construction techniques and extent of areas to be disturbed during project establishment and construction, including total area expected to be cleared, particular requirements for traffic and floodwater management, dust and noise management, as well as for sensitive environmental locations; - cleanfill generation and management; - o temporary and permanent stormwater management requirements; - solid waste, wastewater and hazardous material (including contaminated spoil) generation and management during construction, operation and rehabilitation, including transportation and storage of any hazardous material on-site and off-site; - o transport types and routes for construction activities; - o power requirements for construction and proposed supply infrastructure; - o lighting, telecommunications, safety and security requirements; - workforce accommodation facilities (if required) including location, size and required services; - hours of operation, workforce requirements (total work force) and recruitment polices during construction, operation and rehabilitation; and - o easement maintenance activities to be conducted during operations; - approach to be taken regarding project rehabilitation, including proposed approach to progressive rehabilitation of disturbed areas and identification of areas where native vegetation is to be reinstated, enhanced and/or expanded.
+- o estimated quantities and potential sources of primary construction materials; - solid waste, wastewater and hazardous material (including contaminated spoil) generation and management during construction and operation, including transportation and storage of any hazardous material on-site and off-site; - o transport types and routes for construction activities; - o power requirements for construction and proposed supply infrastructure; - o lighting, telecommunications, safety and security requirements; - expected visitation numbers during operations and how this is expected to vary over the year (including during mountain biking events); - proposed hours of work and workforce requirements (total work force) during construction and operation; and - approach to be taken regarding project rehabilitation of areas temporarily disturbed during construction.